LambdaTest/protractor/README.md

 Please ask usage and debugging questions on [StackOverflow](http://stackoverflow.com/questions/tagged/protractor) (use the ["protractor"](http://stackoverflow.com/questions/ask?tags=protractor) tag), the [Gitter](https://gitter.im/angular/protractor) chat room, or in the [Angular discussion group](https://groups.google.com/forum/?fromgroups#!forum/angular).
 (Please do not ask support questions here on Github.)

+## About LambdaTest

+[LambdaTest](https://www.lambdatest.com/) is a cloud based selenium grid infrastructure that can help you run automated cross browser compatibility tests on 2000+ different browser and operating system environments.
+All test data generated during testing including Selenium command logs, screenshots generated in testing, video logs, selenium logs, network logs, console logs, and metadata logs can be extracted using [LambdaTest automation APIs](https://www.lambdatest.com/support/docs/api-doc/).
+This data can then be used for creating custom reports.

 For Contributors
 ----------------